 6 The chief priests took the silver and said, “It’s not lawful to put it into the temple treasury, since it is blood money.”
 7 So they conferred together and bought the potter’s field with it as a burial place for foreigners.
 8 Therefore that field has been called “Blood Field” to this day.
 Matthew 27:3-8 (HCSB)

 Jesus was fully aware of everything that was happening around Him.
-This was the reason He had come to earth to begin with – to establish a new covenant between God and People, with complete forgiveness to be provided by faith through His death on the cross and the shedding of His blood.
-At His final Passover meal, Jesus instituted the Lord’s Supper and presented Himself as the Lamb of God who takes away the sins of the world.
+This was the reason He had come to earth – to establish a new covenant that would address the wide gap between a holy God and sinful people.
+The chasm separating God and humans would be bridged by Jesus’ death on the cross and the shedding of His blood.
+At His final Passover meal, Jesus instituted the Lord’s Supper, practiced to this day to remember His role as the Lamb of God who took away the sins of the world for all people of faith.

 As the apostle Paul later wrote: